fortanix/dsm-automation-test-suite/README.md

 ### *Result and Reporting*
 Once the test execution is completed, the reports will be generated in the reports directory.
 1. HTML report: HTML is generated in reports directory with naming convention as index_*.html
-2. Allure report: Allure reports is generated in the reports directory and can be viewed by running the command `allure server reports` from the project root directory.
+2. Allure report: Allure report is generated in the reports directory and can be viewed by running the command `allure server reports` from the project root directory.
 This requires allure cli to be installed on the host machine.
 Allure cli can be installed from pip package `allure-pytest` or from https://github.com/allure-framework/allure2/releases

 # Contributing